hpvsim/hpvsim_methods_manuscript/hpvsim_scripts/README.md

 # Scripts

-All scripts for generating figures; see the main README for details.
+Scripts and helper files for generating all figures; see the main README for details.